7.4. DataCat - a shiny front-end for your dataset¶

 file, which contains default and user-specified configuration settings for the catalog rendering.

-These directories and files are all populated into their respective locations by the datalad catalog create
+These directories and files are all populated into their respective locations by the datalad catalog-create

 command.